sonro/crame/README.md

 dependent on [fd](https://github.com/sharkdp/fd) and requires [watchexec](https://github.com/watchexec/watchexec) for file watching.

+A c compiler linked to the `cc` executable is also required.

 ### Cargo

 If you're a **Rust programmer**, crame can be installed with `cargo`.